 We are available at short notice when issues arise.

-We can provide an educational presentation on illicit drugs to staff, students and parents.
+We work with specialist partners who can provide an educational presentation on illicit drugs to staff, students and parents.

 We can provide guidelines to schools on how to fairly advise students and the community of a pending visit by drug dogs.